 It’s just like that in life though too, isn’t it?
 When we make mistakes or maybe things don’t work out the way we planned, we can get mad or upset, or we can do a little laughing.

 I don’t want to sound like I’m suggesting that we brush aside real feelings in really heavy life situations, or that we should be able to give a little giggle and dodge personal responsibility for our actions.
 I’m just saying, we don’t always have to take ourselves so seriously.
 And maybe sometimes, a perspective of joy and a little chuckle here or there could make a huge difference.
-Nothing crazy, just enough laughing to pick ourselves up to a height where we can more clearly hear the good news and see the hope set before us tomorrow.
+Nothing crazy, just enough laughing to pick ourselves up to a height where we can more clearly hear and see the goodness in life, and see the hope set before us tomorrow.